-Rotating Convection
+Rotating Turbulent Convection

-In our recent work Xuan, et al., Phys.
+In one of our former studies Xuan, et al., Phys.
 Rev. Lett.
 124 (2020), experiments and direct numerical simulations reveal a boundary zonal flow (BZF) that replaces the classical large-scale circulation in rapidly rotating turbulent convection.
 The BZF is located near the vertical side wall and enables enhanced heat transport there.
 While the azimuthal velocity of the BZF is cyclonic (in the rotating frame), the temperature is an anticyclonic traveling wave of mode one whose signature is a bimodal temperature distribution.
 With increasing rotation (decreasing Ekman number Ek) the BZF width shrinks as ~ Ek2/3.
 Together with experiements, BZF is confirmed existing at very high Ra and over wide range of Ra with extened scaling ~ Ra1/4Ek2/3.

 Short-time averaged (averaged every 10 free-fall time units) vorticity field (Video 1) and temperature field (Video 2) at z=H/2, Pr = 0.8, D/H = 1/2, Ra=109, 1/Ro = 10 (fast rotation case).
 Near the sidewall small cyclonic vortices are formed and are located nicely around the BZF circle, while temperature field drifts anticyclonically.